10 Snakes That Barely Move All Day

 Source: iNaturalist user Chris Oldnall – CC BY-SA 4.0

-This Thai snake is a common resident of people’s gardens, hissing and lunging when all they want to do is drop leaves on their compost pile.
+This deadly Thai snake is a common resident of people’s gardens, hissing and lunging as innocent people attempt to drop grass cuttings on their compost pile.
 Large-eyed pitvipers are extremely common in Thailand, and average at 60cm.
-They have a powerful cytotoxic venom, which can cause severe necrosis in a bite lasting less than a second.
-This species bites dozens of people annually, but whether it’s a blessing or a curse, they’re an extremely lazy snake.
+They have a powerful cytotoxic venom, which unleashes severe necrosis after a bite lasting less than one second.
+This species bites dozens of people annually, but whether it’s a blessing or a curse, the large-eyed pitviper is an extremely lazy snake.

-A study on large-eyed pitvipers found an average daily movement of just 3.2 metres.
-This was conducted in the Sakaerat Biosphere Reserve of northeast Thailand for over 2 months.
-This pitviper has strong home territories, sticking to their own corner of the forest and overlapping minimally.
+In one study lasting for over 2 months, the large-eyed pitviper was found to have an average daily movement of just 3.2 metres.
+This was conducted in the Sakaerat Biosphere Reserve, a wildlife refuge in northeastern Thailand.
+This pitviper has well-defined home territories, sticking to their own corner of the forest and overlapping minimally with other species members.

-Vipers aren’t hyperactive in general, but the white-lipped pitviper is far more stationary than most.
+Vipers aren’t hyperactive in general, but the large-eyed pitviper is far more stationary than most.
 As their green camouflage is so effective in bushes, it causes many oblivious Thai people to miss them.
-On the other hand, they’re not maniacs which slither into people’s kitchens and fight a guy with a spoon like the monocled cobra.
-Large-eyed pitvipers are especially common in Bangkok itself, along with white-lipped pitvipers.
+Large-eyed pitvipers are especially common in Bangkok itself, along with their white-lipped pitviper cousin.

 5 South American bushmaster